gaf3/dotroute/README.md

 - name - What to reference by.
 - text - Text to use in the template

+Returns the partial's text.
+This usually isn't needed as partials are typically referenced by name.

 It doesn't compile the partial at this point.
 That'll be done when it's used by another template.

 ```javascript